How Much Does

 The Not-So Nitty Gritty

 Of course, magicians--like singers, speakers, and comedians--charge all different rates.
-Because of the of the variety of event needs, and because the rates you'll see below are all over the map.
+Because of the variety of event needs, the rates you'll see below are all over the map.

 And the same magician will likely have several different rates depending on the demands of the request.